-Any manufacturing problem or the loss of a contract manufacturer could be disruptive to our operations, delay our clinical trials and, if our products are approved for sale, result in lost sales.
-Additionally, we rely on third parties to supply the raw materials needed to manufacture our product candidates.
-Any reliance on suppliers may involve several risks, including a potential inability to obtain critical materials and reduced control over production costs, delivery schedules, reliability and quality.
-Any unanticipated disruption to future contract manufacture caused by problems at suppliers could delay shipment of our product candidates, increase our cost of goods sold and result in lost sales.
+Any manufacturing problem or delay or the loss of a future contract manufacturer could be disruptive to our operations, delay our clinical trials or regulatory reviews or approvals and, if our products are approved for sale, result in lost sales.
+Additionally, if we determine to pursue the development of additional product candidates, we plan to rely on third parties to supply the raw materials needed to manufacture such product candidates.
+Any reliance on such suppliers may involve several risks, including a potential inability to obtain critical materials and reduced control over production costs, delivery schedules, reliability and quality.
+Any unanticipated disruption to future contract manufacture caused by problems at suppliers or their facilities could delay shipment of product candidates, delay clinical trials, increase our cost of goods sold and result in lost sales.